Malow/MaloWAscensionReroller/README.md

 /mar enable

 Note that any spells you don't define will be counted as worthless and randomly picked if no better option exist.
-If you run out of macro space you can split it up into multiple marcos, just make sure only 1 macro has the "/mar enable", and to press the one macro that does have after you've pressed the other macros.
+If you run out of macro space you can split it up into multiple marcos, just make sure only 1 macro has the "/mar enable", and to press the one macro that does have it after you've pressed the other macros.

 2. Drag the Draft Mode Deck item onto your bars at a convenient key-binding.
 3. Press the keybind for Draft Mode Deck, press "Accept" and press that key-bind again (so that both the 3 spell-choices and the Accept/Cancel frame is visible).